 IT skills gap (information technology skills gap) is the difference between existing IT workplace knowledge and the knowledge required to fulfill business objectives.

 Closing the IT skills gap by aligning the current state of workforce IT knowledge with forecasted future needs is a complicated proposition for C-level executives.
-Today, employers often struggle to locate and retain qualified tech talent, especially individuals with coding, application development and data analysis skills.
-In many instances, IT jobs remain unfilled for extended periods of time as employers carefully seek out candidates.
+Today, employers often struggle to locate and retain qualified tech talent, especially individuals with application development, security and data analysis skills.

 Continue Reading About IT skills gap (information technology skills gap)